slowernews/wisdom-tldr/chapters/chapter_3_action.md

 "Clear thinking comes from having time to reflect and pursue your genuine intellectual curiosity." (...)
 "The only part you can’t outsource is judgement." (...)
 "The heart decides.
 The head rationalizes." (...)
+"You’re always making the best choice based on your current understanding.
+Don’t try to change the choice, change the understanding." (...)
 "If you want to make the wrong decision, ask everyone."
 -- Naval Ravikant*